 =||XTwML-y||2+c

-2⋅n∑i=1(wTxi-yi)2⏠⏣⏣⏣⏣⏣⏡⏣⏣⏣⏣⏣⏢SSE+𝜆||w||1⏠⏣⏣⏡⏣⏣⏢regularization termwhere:||w||1=|w1|+⋯+|w|dis the L1 norm.
-It is also the Manhattan distance of the point w from the origin in Rd.
-No closed form solution can be found for LASSO regression.w1w2wMLwWith a high probability, the contours of the SSE will hit one of the corners of the square.
-This results in a sparse solution.LASSO: Least Absolute Shrinkage Selection Operator• Least: we are solving a minimization problem• Absolute: the L1 norm uses the sum of the absolute values• Shrinkage: the weights are going to become smaller• Selection: since some weights go to zero, it acts as a feature selector5.
-Cross ValidationAs mentioned earlier, 𝜆 is called hyperparameter.
-It is chosen using a process called cross validation.5.1. k-Fold cross validationFold-1Fold-2⋯Fold-k
+2โ nโi=1(wTxi-yi)2โ โฃโฃโฃโฃโฃโกโฃโฃโฃโฃโฃโขSSE+๐||w||1โ โฃโฃโกโฃโฃโขregularization termwhere the L1 norm is given by:||w||1=|w1|+โฏ+|w|dIt is also the Manhattan distance of the point w from the origin in Rd.
+No closed form solution can be found for LASSO regression.
+As before, we can plot the contours of the SSE and the constraint region:w1w2wMLwWith a high probability, the contours of the SSE will hit one of the corners of the square.
+This results in a sparse solution, that is, one where some of the weights are exactly zero.LASSO is actually an acronym and stands for Least Absolute Shrinkage Selection Operator:โข Least: we are solving a minimization problemโข Absolute: the L1 norm uses the sum of the absolute valuesโข Shrinkage: the weights are going to become smallerโข Selection: since some weights go to zero, it acts as a feature selectorA key point to note is the difference in the ridge and LASSO solutions.
+In ridge, the weights are pushed to zero though none of them become exactly zero.
+In the case of LASSO, some of the weights become exactly zero.
+Another point of difference is that unlike the case of ridge where we could differentiate the objective, the LASSO objective is not differentiable.5.
+Cross ValidationAs mentioned earlier, ๐ is called hyperparameter.
+The process of determining the best value of a hyperparameter for a given problem is called hyperparameter tuning.
+One of the methods of hyperparameter tuning is called cross-validation.5.1. k-Fold cross validationHere, the dataset is divided into k folds.
+Each fold has n

-Algorithm• For 𝜆 in [10-4,10-3,⋯,102]• – For k rounds:* Train on k-1 folds and test on the remaining fold.· The size of the training dataset is n
+Algorithmโข For ๐ in [10-4,10-3,โฏ,102]โข โ For k rounds:* Train on k-1 folds and test on the remaining fold.ยท The size of the training dataset is n

-k(k-1)· The size of the validation dataset is n
+k(k-1)ยท The size of the validation dataset is n

-k· Store the validation loss* Average the validation losses from the k models• • Return 𝜆 that gives least average validation loss
+kยท Store the validation loss* Average the validation losses from the k modelsโข โข Return ๐ that gives least average validation loss

 5.2.
-Leave one out cross validation
+Leave one out cross validationThis is an extreme case of k-fold cross-validation.

-Algorithm• For 𝜆 in [10-4,10-3,⋯,102]• – For n rounds:* Train on n-1 data-points and test on the remaining data-point.· The size of the training dataset is n-1· The size of the validation dataset is 1· Store the validation loss* Average the validation losses from the n models• • Return 𝜆 that gives least average validation loss
+Algorithmโข For ๐ in [10-4,10-3,โฏ,102]โข โ For n rounds:* Train on n-1 data-points and test on the remaining data-point.ยท The size of the training dataset is n-1ยท The size of the validation dataset is 1ยท Store the validation loss* Average the validation losses from the n modelsโข โข Return ๐ that gives least average validation loss

-2𝛾2]MAPTo get a point estimate for w, we maximize the posterior.
+2๐พ2]MAPTo get a point estimate for w, we maximize the posterior.
 This is called the maximum a posteriori estimate.
 Taking log for convenience:

 max